dankamongmen/scblockchain/doc/networking.md

 deployments, this implies a total of 4 PEM certificates (see [below](#Public-key-infrastructure)).

+A node is uniquely identified by its name.
+Names are strongly decoupled from addresses and hostnames: a node connecting to an address, and finding an unexpected name there, must not consider this an error.
+The address from which a node receives a connection must not be interpreted as a connectable address for the peer.
+Peer rejection must not be based off whether the peer address has been advertised.
+This allows for maximum flexibility in node addressing and advertising.

 ## Peer configuration and discovery

+Catena nodes are advertised as collections of endpoints.
+Endpoints are IPv4 addresses, IPv6 addresses, or DNS names which ought resolve to collections of IP addresses, and a port.
+When connecting to an advertised node, the order in which endpoints will be tried is undefined, but all endpoints will be tried unless one succeeds.
+Whether they will be tried serially or in parallel is undefined.
+It is expected that all the endpoints in an advertisement reach the same node.

+When interacting with Catena, an advertisement is a comma-delimited set of one or more endpoints.
+If an address/name is followed by a colon and port number, that port number is used.
+The default port is otherwise used.
+Note that ports are per-endpoint.

 Catena may be provided a file using the `-P` option.
-This file should contain a peer on each line, specified as an IPv4 or IPv6 address, followed by an optional colon and port number.
-If no port number is provided, the port on which Catena is listening for RPCs is assumed (i.e., the port specified via `-r`).
+This file should contain an advertisement on each line.
 Peers thus provided are considered "configured peers", and always kept in the peer list (as opposed to "discovered peers", which can fall out).

+If the node wishes to be discoverable, it must advertise addresses by which it can be reached.
+This advertisment is provided with the `-A` option.
+Multiple `-A` arguments will be grouped into a single advertisement.
+If `-A` is not provided with `-r`, the node can still be connected to, but will not be advertised.

 ## Public key infrastructure